For expats living under the Iberian sun, find plenty of tips for filing your income tax in Spain in 2023.

-Spanish income taxes represent nearly 38% of the government’s income, with both residents and non-residents being liable for tax.
+Spanish income taxes represent around a third of the government’s income, and both residents and non-residents are liable to pay tax on their earnings.

-Firstly, you need a mandatory tax identification number, called an NIE number, which is used to track all financial and legal activities in Spain.
-European citizens typically need to apply for an NIE number after three months of residence in Spain, while non-EU citizens will typically receive their NIE application along with their Spanish residency.
+Before filing an income tax return, you’ll first need a mandatory tax identification number (NIE), which tracks financial and legal activities in Spain.
+European citizens must apply for an NIE after three months of residence in Spain.
+Non-EU citizens typically receive their NIE when their residency application is approved.

 Who pays income tax in Spain?

-- Those who spend over 183 days per calendar year within the country.
-Sporadic absences are considered days of presence in Spain unless you can prove your tax residence status in another country/territory;
+- You spend more than 183 days per calendar year in Spain.
+Sporadic absences are considered days of presence in Spain unless you can prove your tax residence status in another country or territory.

-- People with business or economic interests that are directly or indirectly located within Spanish territory;
+- You have business or economic interests directly or indirectly located within Spanish territory.

-- Those with a spouse or dependent children who are Spanish tax residents.
+- You have a spouse or dependent children who are Spanish tax residents.

-In recent years, however, authorities have begun to crack down on tax evaders, putting the proof of non-residence on the individual.
-Consequently, if you have a local Spanish address, a car with Spanish license plates, a Spanish mobile phone, a Spanish bank account that you use regularly or have used the Spanish healthcare system a few times, you may be considered a tax resident.
+In recent years, the Spanish authorities have begun to crack down on tax evaders.
+This means that the burden of proof of non-residence belongs to individuals.
+Consequently, if you have a local Spanish address, a car with Spanish license plates, a Spanish mobile phone, a Spanish bank account that you use regularly, or have used the Spanish healthcare system, you may be considered a tax resident.